Weyl invariant $E_8$ Jacobi forms: Introduction

 \section{Introduction}

-For the lattice constructed from the classical root system $R$, one can define the Jacobi forms which are invariant with respect to the action of the Weyl group $W(R)$.
+For the lattice constructed from the classical root system $R$, one can define the Jacobi forms which are invariant with respect to the Weyl group $W(R)$.
 Such Jacobi forms are called $W(R)$-invariant Jacobi forms.
-In this setting, the classical Jacobi forms in the sense of Eichler and Zagier \cite{EZ} are in fact the $W(A_1)$-invariant Jacobi forms.
-The space of $W(R)$-invariant weak Jacobi forms forms a bigraded ring graded by the weight and the index.
-The problem on the algebraic structure of such bigraded ring was motivated by the works on the invariants of generalized root systems of E. Looijenga \cite{Loo76, Loo80} and K. Saito \cite{Sai90}.
+In this setting, the classical Jacobi forms due to Eichler and Zagier \cite{EZ} are actually the $W(A_1)$-invariant Jacobi forms.
+All $W(R)$-invariant weak Jacobi forms make up a bigraded ring graded by the weight and the index.
+The problem on the algebraic structure of such bigraded ring was inspired by the work of E. Looijenga \cite{Loo76, Loo80} and K. Saito \cite{Sai90} on the invariants of generalized root systems.
 This problem is closely related to the theory of Frobenius manifolds (see \cite{Ber00a, Ber00b, Dub96, Dub98, Sat98}).
-The first solution of this problem was given by Wirthm\"{u}ller.
-In 1992, Wirthm\"{u}ller \cite{Wi} proved that the bigraded ring of $W(R)$-invariant weak Jacobi forms is a polynomial algebra over the ring of $\SL_2(\ZZ)$ modular forms except the root system $E_8$.
-But Wirthm\"{u}ller's solution was totally non-constructive and did not get the construction of the generators like in the case of $A_1$ considered in the book \cite{EZ} of Eichler--Zagier.
+The first solution to this problem was given by Wirthm\"{u}ller in 1992 \cite{Wi}, which stated that the bigraded ring of $W(R)$-invariant weak Jacobi forms is a polynomial algebra over $\CC$ except for the root system $E_8$.
+This result can be regarded as the Chevalley type theorem for affine root systems (see \cite{BS78, BS06}).
+But Wirthm\"{u}ller's solution was totally non-constructive because it did not give the construction of generators like in the case of $A_1$ considered in the book \cite{EZ} of Eichler-Zagier.
 On account of this defect, later Bertola \cite{Ber99} and Satake \cite{Sat98} reconsidered this problem and found explicit constructions of the generators for the root systems $A_n$, $B_n$, $G_2$, $D_4$ and $E_6$.